-Our first research question assessed effects of the FCU on teacher reported concerns by using an analysis of repeated measures nested within students, the level of assignment to study condition.
-The analysis accounts for autocorrelation among assessments within individual students and tests for differences between conditions on change in outcome from pretest to posttest.
-The model included condition, time, and the condition × time interaction, with condition coded 0 for control and 1 for treatment and time coded 0 at pretest and 1 at posttest.
-Hedges' g effect sizes (Hedges, 1981) for the condition × time effect are reported to ease interpretation of results (0.2, 0.5, and 0.8 correspond to small, medium, and large effects, respectively).
+To address our first research question about the effects of the FCU on teacher report of children's emotional and behavior problems in first and second grade, we performed two mixed (multilevel) regression models that nested repeated measures within children, the level of assignment to study condition.
+The two regression models tested for differences between conditions on change in outcome from kindergarten to first and second grades, respectively; accounted for autocorrelation among assessments within individual children; and utilized all available data whether or not a participant has complete data at each grade level.
+The models included the effects of condition, time, and the Condition × Time interaction, with condition coded 0 for control and 1 for treatment, and time coded 0 for baseline (kindergarten) and 1 at first or second grade.
+The effect of condition is interpreted as the difference in outcome between the treatment and control conditions at baseline, the effect of time is interpreted as the change in outcome from kindergarten to first or second grade among the control condition, and the Condition × Time interaction is interpreted as the difference in change in outcome between the treatment and control conditions.
+Hedges' g effect sizes (Hedges, 1981) for the Condition × Time effect are reported to ease interpretation of results (0.2, 0.5, and 0.8 correspond to small, medium, and large effects, respectively).

-For our second research question, we examined whether primary caregiver reported conduct problems at pretest, or teacher reported emotional and behavior problems at pretest, separately moderated the treatment effect.
-The repeated-measures analysis was extended to include a moderator and its interaction with condition, time, and the condition × time term, resulting in a three-way interaction, all corresponding two-way interactions, and individual effects.
-The three-way interaction between the moderator, condition, and time provides evidence of moderation.
+For our second research question, we examined whether teacher-reported emotional and behavior problems or caregiver report of children's special services in school at baseline moderated the treatment effect of first- and second-grade outcomes.
+We extended the regression models used in our first research question to include the moderator and its interaction with condition, time, and the Condition × Time term, resulting in a three-way interaction, all corresponding two-way interactions, and individual effects.
+The three-way interaction between the moderator, condition, and time provides evidence of moderation (i.e., the Condition × Time effect varies by the level of the moderator).
+To investigate the nature of significant moderation effects, we evaluated regions of significance as recommended by Preacher, Curran, and Bauer (2006).

-We fit models to our data with SAS PROC MIXED version 9.4 (SAS Institute, 2016) using restricted maximum likelihood estimation and between-within degrees of freedom approximation (Schluchter & Elashoff, 1990).
-The efficacy analysis included N = 340 students (FCU n = 175; control n = 165; see Figure 1) with either pretest or posttest outcome scores.
-We ignored higher levels of nesting (e.g., classroom, school) because randomization and intervention delivery occurred at the student-level.
+We fit models to our data with SAS PROC MIXED Version 9.4 (SAS Institute, 2016) using restricted maximum likelihood estimation and between-within degrees of freedom approximation (Schluchter & Elashoff, 1990).
+The analysis of first-grade outcomes included N = 340 children (FCU n = 175; control n = 165; see Figure 1) with either kindergarten or first-grade outcome scores.
+The analysis of second-grade outcomes also included N = 340 children (FCU n = 176; control n = 164) with either kindergarten or second-grade outcome scores.
+We ignored higher levels of nesting (e.g., classroom, school) because randomization and intervention delivery occurred at the child-level.
 Higher levels of nesting have no effect on the average effect estimator or its standard error for this study design (Raudenbush & Sadoff, 2008), and consequently no effect on the Type I or Type II error rates.